Doug DeMuro

-Douglas DeMuro (born May 22, 1988) is an American YouTuber, author, columnist, writer, and Internet entrepreneur who currently lives in San Diego, California.
-DeMuro's focus is on the automotive industry; his car review-focused YouTube channel has over 4.6 million subscribers as of 2023.
+Douglas Andrew DeMuro (born May 22, 1988) is an American YouTuber, author, columnist, writer, and Internet entrepreneur.
+DeMuro's focus is on the automotive industry; his car review-focused YouTube channel has 5 million subscribers as of August 2025.

 In addition to his YouTube endeavors, DeMuro also runs the automobile selling website Cars & Bids, which allows individuals to purchase and sell vehicles in online auctions.
 He launched the business in 2020 after leaving his previous position as a writer and editor of Autotrader.com car blog Oversteer.

 Previously, DeMuro wrote articles for The Truth About Cars and Jalopnik.

 Early life and education

-DeMuro was born and raised in Denver, Colorado, where he attended George Washington High School.
+DeMuro was born and raised in Denver, Colorado, to Italian American parents.
+He attended George Washington High School in Denver.
 In 2009, DeMuro was featured in Automobile for his hobby of car spotting.
 He then went on to study at Emory University in Atlanta, Georgia, obtaining a bachelor's degree in economics, and met his wife while he was working as a resident advisor there.
+In 2024, DeMuro was named winner of Emory's 40 Under 40.

 Career

 Early writing for car blogs

-DeMuro's first job was at Porsche's North American headquarters in Atlanta as a "vehicle allocation manager".
+DeMuro's first job after college was at Porsche's North American headquarters in Atlanta as a "vehicle allocation manager".
 In addition to this, he wrote articles on Autotrader.com.
-In 2013, after one year at Porsche, DeMuro quit his job in order to focus on automotive writing.
+In 2013 DeMuro quit his job in order to focus on automotive writing.
 He wrote articles for three different car blogs: The Truth About Cars between January and September, his own blog called PlaysWithCars throughout 2013, and Jalopnik starting in April.
 Furthermore, he wrote two books that were published in July 2013, namely Plays With Cars containing personal car stories and the e-book From My Perspective about DeMuro's perspective on things unrelated to cars.

 While working for Jalopnik, DeMuro wrote columns, answered letters from readers, shot videos for his YouTube channel, and occasionally reviewed cars.
 Furthermore, he bought interesting second-hand cars recommended by readers, which he then reviewed and wrote columns about.
 Among those cars was a 2004 Ferrari 360 Modena DeMuro purchased in January 2014 with a loan.
 He kept the car for one year.

 In the summer of 2014, DeMuro moved from Atlanta to Philadelphia, Pennsylvania.
 DeMuro started writing again for The Truth About Cars the next year, while still working for Jalopnik.
 At the recommendation of readers, DeMuro bought a 2007 Aston Martin V8 Vantage in January 2016 with a "bumper-to-bumper" warranty, of which he documented his ownership.
 Later that year, DeMuro's new book Bumper to Bumper was released.
 Some of his columns and reviews were published by the Philadelphia Media Network in 2014 and by The Atlanta Journal-Constitution in 2015.